oaa-tools/bookmarklets/README.md

 * An outlined area (e.g., a heading outline with label 'h2') is referred to as an overlay.
 It has the same geometry as the element it outlines.
-* Hovering over an overlay will display a tooltip with information on the underlying element's type, label, text content or accessible name.
+* Hovering over the label of an overlay (the solid-color rectangle in the top-right corner) will display a tooltip with information on the underlying element's type, label, text content or accessible name.
-* You can move an overlay with mouse drag and drop.
+* You can move an overlay with mouse drag-and-drop using its label as the drag handle.
-* Double clicking an overlay will move it back to its original position.
+* After moving an overlay, double clicking its label will move the overlay back to its original position.
-* The above actions can be blocked if one overlay completely obscures another.
-By moving the obscuring overlay out of the way, the above actions (e.g., moving, hovering) will be enabled on the bottom overlay.
-* The last overlay that was moved has the highest z-index of all overlays.
+* The last overlay that was clicked or moved has the highest z-index of all overlays.
+Thus if the label of one overlay is partially obscured by the label of another, clicking the partially obscured label will expose the entire label.
-  Thus if you move a smaller overlay on top of a larger one, the smaller overlay remains accessible by mouse actions such as drag and drop (until the larger one is moved).
+* In some cases, one overlay may completely obscure another, hiding even the label of the other overlay.
+We plan to address this issue by adding page-level information that indicates how many overlays of each type were found on the page.

 Note: A bookmarklet is a JavaScript snippet that can be run within a web browser and that typically performs an action related to the currently